Tutorial

 Step 3: Upgrade when you need file access or command management

-Open and upload files, edit the command catalog, create categories, and import or export catalogs.
+Premium unlocks: open and upload files, edit the command catalog, create categories, and import or export catalogs.

-You want the app to behave like a reusable mobile runbook, not just a one-command-at-a-time SSH client.
+Good reason: you want the app to behave like a reusable mobile runbook, not just a one-command-at-a-time SSH client.

-You need more than three saved servers because you manage multiple environments or customer boxes.
+Another trigger: you need more than three saved servers because you manage multiple environments or customer boxes.

 Step 4: Use the upgrade as a workflow decision